12 Top-Rated Weekend Getaways from Portland

 On the other side of Young's Bay from Astoria, accessible through the charming town of Warrenton, Fort Stevens is a retired military installation, now a sprawling state park with shipwrecks, military history, and a massive campground.
 Fort Stevens is an excellent place to spend the entire weekend at the beach.

 Astoria is a nearly two-hour drive from Portland.
-Accommodations like Hotel Elliott provide an inviting opportunity for the long weekend.

 7. Mount St. Helens National Volcanic Monument